uisautomation/django-oauthcommon/doc/index.rst

 OAUTH and Lookup Utilities
 ==========================

-This is the documentation for the :py:mod:`django-oauthcommon` project which provides a pluggable Django app with common utilities for authenticating requests by interacting with the LOOKUP and OAUTH services.
+This is the documentation for the :py:mod:`django-automationoauth` project which provides a pluggable Django app with common utilities for authenticating requests by interacting with the LOOKUP and OAUTH services.

 'authentication' module
 ```````````````````````

-.. automodule:: oauthcommon.authentication
+.. automodule:: automationoauthdrf.authentication
     :members:

 'lookup' module
 ```````````````

-.. automodule:: oauthcommon.lookup
+.. automodule:: automationlookup.lookup
     :members:

 'models' module
 ```````````````

-.. automodule:: oauthcommon.models
+.. automodule:: automationlookup.models
     :members:

 'oauth2client' module
 `````````````````````

-.. automodule:: oauthcommon.oauth2client
+.. automodule:: automationoauthclient.__init__
     :members: